 For example, Canada exports annually a billion dollars worth of arms (mostly armored vehicles) to Saudi Arabia.
 In return, Canada imports annually about a billion dollars worth of oil from there.
 One may think that is good business, and that would be correct.
 It puts a lot of bread and butter on the tables of the Canadians in Quebec and Ontario who produce the arms.
 Roughly half of Canada’s population resides and works in Quebec and Ontario.
 Therefore, federal politicians support trade deals that ensure a good state of health for Canada’s arms exports.
 After all, at least half of Canada’s politicians (actually more, but that is another issue) represent Quebec and Ontario (to what extent they represent the voters or themselves is an issue worthy of much discussion).

 Well, Canada has no need to import oil.
 It is potentially self-sufficient with oil production.
-Canada’s oil is produced in Western Canada, primarily in Alberta.
+Canada’s oil is produced in Western Canada, primarily in Alberta (a small part is produced through off-shore wells east of Newfoundland).
 Alberta has about nine percent of Canada’s population and an a proportional share of Canadian voters.

 There is no oil pipeline from Alberta to Quebec and Ontario.
 There is insufficient capacity of the oil pipeline from Alberta to Vancouver, British Columbia.